 And what if mosquitoes come in while you open the windows at night or you don’t have enough windows to create a cross breeze?
 After all, you can’t keep on struggling to keep cool through old-fashioned methods.

 The good news is that air conditioning is not the only alternative to using electric fans or DIY-ing other tricks.
-There is one solution you can try that won’t affect your health, energy bills, or the environment at the same time.
+There is one room cooling solution you can try that won’t affect your health, energy bills, or the environment at the same time.

 Even with this, it will still cool yourself or your personal space more cost-effectively than an air conditioner would.